Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/cookie-smasher/rules/_index.md

 Rounds are played simultaneously.

 * Everyone picks a card from their hand.
 (With fewer than 4 players, you pick 2 cards.)
-* Once done, count down and simultaneously reveal them all.
+* Count down and simultaneously reveal them all.
 * Based on the cards played, one of them will be "poisoned" (see [next section](#finding_the_poison)).
 * The first player to tap this card, wins the round!
 (Congratulations, you've saved the king's life again!)